 The 31 May 2026 Information Sheet deadline

-Every existing tenant (with a written tenancy) must receive the statutory Information Sheet by 31 May 2026.
-See GOV.UK: The Renters Rights Act Information Sheet 2026.
+Every existing tenant (with a written tenancy) had to receive the statutory Information Sheet by 31 May 2026.
+That deadline has now passed, so if you have not served it you are in breach — serve it immediately and keep proof.
+See GOV.UK: The Renters’ Rights Act Information Sheet 2026.

 For tenants on verbal tenancy only: you must instead provide a written statement of terms by the same date.
 Covers rent, deposit, landlord address, repair responsibilities.